 What is metronidazole?

-Metronidazole (met-roe-NYE-da-zole) is an antibiotic used to treat infections.
+Metronidazole is an antimicrobial used to treat infections.
 Metronidazole is commonly used to treat certain types of vaginal infections.
-It is available in oral, rectal, topical, vaginal and intravenous (I.V.) preparations.
-It has been on the market for more than 40 years, and has been sold under brand names such as Flagyl® and Metrogel®.
+It is available in oral, rectal, topical, vaginal and intravenous (I.V.) forms.
+Metronidazole has been sold under brand names such as Flagyl®, Metrogel® Metrolotion® or Noritate®.

-It is unlikely.
-There is one large study that looked at over 4000 pregnancies with exposure to metronidazole early in pregnancy and did not find an increased risk for miscarriage.
-One study with 53 women who used metronidazole did report a greater chance for miscarriage, but it is not clear if the miscarriage risk was from the medication or the underlying infection being treated.
+Miscarriage can occur in any pregnancy.
+It is unlikely that metronidazole would greatly increase the chance of a miscarriage.
+There is one large study that looked at over 4000 pregnancies with exposure to metronidazole early in pregnancy that did not find an increased chance for miscarriage.
+One study looked at 53 pregnancies with exposure to metronidazole.
+While the study did report a greater chance for miscarriage, it is not clear if the miscarriage risk was from the medication or related to the underlying infection that was being treated.

-It is unlikely.
-While older studies suggest an increased risk for various birth defects, these studies are not very reliable.
-More recent studies could find no evidence that using metronidazole during pregnancy increases the chance for birth defects.
-The current data do not support an increased risk for birth defects or other harmful effects on the baby.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Older studies suggested an increased chance for various birth defects.
+However, more recent studies could find no evidence that using metronidazole during pregnancy increases the chance for birth defects.
+The current data do not support an increased chance for birth defects or other harmful effects on the baby.

 What if I use metronidazole topically (on the skin) or vaginally?

 When metronidazole is used on skin (topical preparations) only small levels are expected to be absorbed into the blood.
 If very little medication is in the blood, very little is expected to be able to affect a pregnancy.
 Vaginal use of metronidazole might result in more absorption of the medication into the body.
 Based on the data available, metronidazole is not expected to increase the chance for pregnancy complications.